 Darin and Paris Price own Right Price Companies, the only dual certified, woman/minority owned furniture distributor in Upstate New York, which specializes in commercial furniture and case goods, including interior design.
 Darin does a great job marketing his business and is continually looking for new opportunities.
 He even appeared on a reality show called “Mind Your Own Business” which aired on a local station and gave his company a great deal of free media exposure.
 He has visited the SBDC on several occasions for assistance with obtaining government contracts.
 Right Price has been successful in obtaining and fulfilling contracts with several SUNY units, the Office of the State Comptroller, the Syracuse school district and Onondaga County, Fort Drum and others.
-Darin is one of the clients featured in the video, Small Business Opportunities in SUNY Procurement, which can be viewed at the NYS SBDC website.
+Darin is one of the clients featured in the video, Small Business Opportunities in SUNY Procurement, which can be viewed at the New York SBDC website.

 John McGraw literally rebuilt his business from the ashes of a fire that just temporarily slowed the growth of his business.
 Ironically, John is a full time firefighter for the City of Fulton and a volunteer in another local community.
 His business, Uniforms, etc. provides uniforms to police, fire and EMS personnel, along with embroidery and silk screening services.
 His perseverance is demonstrated by the fact that just two days after a fire totally destroyed his store the business was up a running.
 With SBDC assistance, John obtained an SBA 7a loan to buy a new larger space, build it out and purchase equipment and inventory.
 He demonstrates that adversity is not a problem, but a challenge to be faced and overcome.